WebTeamUoP/svg-icons/README.md

 # svg-icons
 An SVG library of icons used for port.ac.uk, myport.port.ac.uk, and sport.port.ac.uk

-Download the index.html file loaclly to display SVGs in a web browser.
+Download the index.html file locally to display SVGs in a web browser.

 or visit https://htmlpreview.github.io/?https://github.com/WebTeamUoP/svg-icons/blob/main/index.html